cs-open-project/projectsfound/apache/README.md

 Description: Pegasus is a distributed key-value storage system which is designed to be simple, horizontally scalable, strongly consistent and high-performance.

 介绍: Pegasus is a distributed key-value storage system which is designed to be simple, horizontally scalable, strongly consistent and high-performance.

-### Pony Mail[Incubating]

-Description: Pony Mail is a mail-archiving, archive viewing, and interaction service, that can be integrated with many email platforms.

-介绍: Pony Mail is a mail-archiving, archive viewing, and interaction service, that can be integrated with many email platforms.

 ### PouchDB[Incubating]